KQM-git/GINews/readme.md

 - There is an issue whereby incorrect voice-over resources for some of Sethos's Chinese voice-overs were used in the cutscene animation of Cyno's Story Quest Lupus Aureus Chapter: Act II "Oathkeeper."
 This issue will be fixed in Version 4.8.

+〓2024/06/05 17:10:00 (global) Update Details〓

+- Fixes an issue whereby there is a text error in the namecard "Achievement: Poetic Pages" in the Simplified Chinese interface.

+- Fixes an issue whereby there are text errors in the namecard "Sethos: Ba Fragment" in the Simplified Chinese and Traditional Chinese interfaces.

 -----

 # ["Mutual Security Enhancing Simulation" Event: Take Part and Obtain the Event-Exclusive Weapon, Cloudforged (Bow)](archive/20509.md)